-REASONS FOR SUSPENSION AND DISMISSAL
+REASONS FOR SUSPENSION AND DISMISSAL/TERMINATION

-The following reasons could result in suspension and discipline up to and including dismissal.
+The following reasons could result in suspension and discipline up to and including dismissal/termination.

-- Failure to meet Satisfactory Academic Progress (SAP) Policy (See SAP Policy) - Failure to follow the rules and regulations, code of conduct, or the policies listed in this catalog - Theft or non-accidental damage to Institution property - Forgery, alteration or misuse of records or documents - Cheating, plagiarism or other academic dishonesty - Physical or verbal abuse of others or any threat of force - The use, possession, distribution or being under the influence of alcohol, narcotics, or other controlled substances on campus at any time, or off campus at an Institution sponsored event. - Unauthorized entry into, unauthorized use of, misuse of Institution property - Disorderly, lewd, indecent, obscene or offensive conduct on campus, or at any Institution sponsored event - Possession or use of explosives or weapons - Failure to comply with directions of Institution officials acting in performance of their duties - Obstruction or disruption of the educational process - Complicity, soliciting or assisting another in any act which would subject another student to discipline - Any other cause identified as good cause by Educational Code Section 76032 and 76033 - Attempting to do any of the above
+- Failure to meet the requirements of the Satisfactory Academic Progress (SAP) Policy - Failure to follow the conditions of an Education or Academic Plan, if one has been assigned - Unsatisfactory attendance or establishing a pattern of poor attendance during the Freshman Training Period - Failure to follow the rules and regulations, code of conduct, or the policies listed in this catalog - Theft or non-accidental damage to Institution property - Forgery, alteration or misuse of records or documents - Cheating, plagiarism or other academic dishonesty - Physical or verbal abuse of others or any threat of force - The use, possession, distribution or being under the influence of alcohol, narcotics, or other controlled substances on campus at any time, or off campus at an Institution sponsored event. - Unauthorized entry into, unauthorized use of, misuse of Institution property - Disorderly, lewd, indecent, obscene or offensive conduct on campus, or at any Institution sponsored event - Possession or use of explosives or weapons - Failure to comply with directions of Institution officials acting in performance of their duties - Obstruction or disruption of the educational process - Complicity, soliciting or assisting another in any act which would subject another student to discipline - Any other cause identified as good cause by Educational Code Section 76032 and 76033 - Attempting to do any of the above